Suitable for flexible internal wiring where heat resistance, soft bending and equipment routing are important.

 Recommended ZION high temperature products

-Product cards use ZION product families and official product links so procurement teams can move from application planning to datasheets, samples and RFQ discussion.
+These ZION product families help buyers move from application planning to datasheets, samples and RFQ discussion.

 SiF Cable